-Notification Date: Winners are typically notified on the final day of each Dance National competition
+Notification Date: Winners are typically notified on the final day of each Dance National competition career and be divided equally between eight (8) semesters.

 Disbursal: Scholarship funds will be awarded throughout the recipient's academic

 One \$48,000 minimum Next Generation Scholarship will be awarded at each of the following Dance Competition Nationals to a conditionally accepted dancer who demonstrates extraordinary talent and potential in the field of commercial dance through both their technique and performance quality.